EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-samlidpprofile/authentication-samlidpprofile.md

 The name to be used in requests sent from	Netscaler to IdP to uniquely identify Netscaler.

 <b>rejectUnsignedRequests</b>
 Option to Reject unsigned SAML Requests.
+ON option denies any authentication requests that arrive without signature.
 Possible values: ON, OFF
 Default value: ON